oracle/coherence-operator/docs/samples/operator/logging/log-capture/README.md

       coherence/coherence
    ```

-   Once the install has completed issue the following command to list the pods:
+   Once the install has completed, issue the following command to list the pods:

    ```bash
    $ kubectl get pods -n sample-coherence-ns